jwchen25/jwchen25/README.md

 - 👋 Hi, I’m @jwchen25
 - 👀 I’m interested in machine learning.
-- 🌱 I’m currently studying for a master's degree in chemistry.
+- 🌱 I’m currently studying for a PhD's degree in AI4Chem.
-- 🌱 I’m currently learning graph neural network and transfer learning.
 - 💞️ My research scope is to apply deep learning to chemistry and biomedicine.
 - 📫 How to reach me (E-mail: 845017597@qq.com)